Our Team

 Anna specializes in strategic sustainable urban development and climate impact assessment and adaptation planning.
 She has worked on climate change education, assessment, and adaptation questions across sectors (industry, community, human health, and built environment) as both a researcher, educator, and private consultant.
 Appreciating the importance of quality stakeholder engagement processes, Anna also has significant experience working as a strategic planner and facilitator.
 Over her career, Anna has contributed to numerous policy development, planning decision-making processes, and technical working groups via high-level state ministerial appointments (NSW and Tasmania), federal, government, local government and NGO forums.
 Anna is currently working with the Climate Futures team on the Natural Hazard Atlas for Tasmania as strategic research coordinator and stakeholder engagement manager.

-Ben Weeding
+Dr Ben Weeding

 Team member